seduerr91/seduerr91.github.io/_posts/2024-02-21-nlq-sql-3-where-to-go.md

 ---
 tags: [Coding]
-title: Where to go from here
+title: Step 3 - Where to go from here
 description: Where to go from here
 style: fill
 color: secondary